upbound/docs/content/providers/access-support-policies.md

 ---
-title: "Publishing and Access Policies"
+title: "Access and Support Policies"
 weight: 30
 description: "The Upbound publishing and access policy for Official providers."
 aliases: